dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 In this assignment we are going to work with user-input through a button circuit and also introduce a new form of output (sound).

- * To work with input
+ * Work with input
- * To work with sound
+ * Work with sound

 ## Rules